Sex/Gender Discrimination and Sexual Misconduct Policy

 - Whether the Respondent has allegedly threatened further misconduct or violence;

-- Whether the misconduct was committed by multiple perpetrators;
+- Whether the alleged misconduct was committed by multiple perpetrators;

-- Whether the misconduct involved use of a weapon;
+- Whether the alleged misconduct involved use of a weapon;

-- The age of the individual subjected to the misconduct;
+- The age of the individual subjected to the alleged misconduct;

-- Whether the College possesses other means to obtain relevant evidence of the misconduct;
+- Whether the College possesses other means to obtain relevant evidence of the alleged misconduct;

 - The accused individual’s right to receive information about the allegations if the information is maintained by the College as an “education record” under the Family Educational Rights and Privacy Act (FERPA), if applicable.